-By no means complete in all minute details of differences and similarities, the intention here is to compare only the most relevant features.
-Features which in my view show the amazing evolution of Nikon's digital SLRs development.
+This article is comparing the most relevant features of the Nikon D1H, the D100 and the D70 cameras and is by no means complete in all minute details of differences and similarities.
+These features which in my view show the amazing evolution of Nikon's digital SLRs development.
 Those which do make a significant difference from the perspective of the user.

 With 2.7 effective megapixels; S, C, and M shooting modes, the D1H gives us 5 frames per second and up to 40 consecutive shots in a rugged F5-like body.
 Flash synchronizes up to 1/500 of a second.